 Application materials can be secured from the Graduate Admissions Office.
 Completed applications are due by December 1.
 Personal interviews with selected applicants will be conducted in February, and applicants will be notified of their status by the first week in March.
 Those placed on the waiting list will be informed of the final decision by April 15.
 Successful applicants must notify Wheaton of their intention to enroll by sending a \$500 deposit before 5:00 P.M., April 15.
-The deposit will be refunded when the student begins the program, installments during the academic year.
-This fellowship is available for three years and, in some cases, four.
-In return for this fellowship, students will be expected to serve the institution for an average of 8-10 hours per week during the academic term.
-The service will include, but not be limited to, research and classroom assistance to specific professors, tutoring of undergraduate and graduate students, and clerical support of the program and the department
+The deposit will be refunded when the student begins the program.